 If you answered yes to any of these questions, it’s time to start working on a strong VEO strategy.
 If you answered no to all questions, it doesn’t mean you can’t benefit from a VEO strategy, but it may not be as important as your SEO strategy.

-Creating a VEO Strategy:
+Creating a Great VEO Strategy for Your Brand

 1. Keep your listings clean.

 An estimated $10.3 Billion are lost every year because of inaccurate listing information.
 Keeping your listings clean and up-to-date is key to ranking in the first page of search results.
 A large majority of voice searches are on-the-go, searching for results in a user’s vicinity.
 Because of this, users are less likely to shop around, meaning if you’re not in the top 3 results… you’re out.
 Get this right, and you have a high chance of converting more shoppers for your business.